How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Why You’re Losing Money As You Try To Scale

-The Facebook ads algorithm can find you a finite number of people at your defined CPA.
+The Facebook ads algorithm will find you a finite number of people at your defined CPA.
 To improve scale at the same return, you either have to find new people who convert at the same bid or make your campaigns more efficient.

 Depending on your economic dynamics, scaling can be hard.
 What are the incentives of the person managing your Facebook ads account?
 It takes more work to sustain growth when more ad spend is under management.
 Growth is a double-edged sword for marketers.